MediBang Paint Pro is a free lightweight digital painting program for illustrators and comic book artists.

 Its combination of flawless performance, ease of use, and attractive design make it a valuable investment for artists of all levels.

-With the XP-Pen Deco 01 V2, you can do more than draw in medibang.
-It allows you to edit photos and graphic designs.
+With the XPPen Deco 01 V3, you can do more than draw in medibang.
+It is Available in three colors: Black, green, and pink.

 It boasts a 10×6.25-inch of large drawing area, comfortable to use and performs well on creative apps.